It was not just an adventure, it was a personal journey…

 Now I’m back in Sofia and ready for new adventures, but this time – with the right people.
 I still don’t know what my summer is going to be.
 I was just in Bucharst, I want to spend more time in Slovenia in the next months, where I work.
 Then I’m headed to Ireland for TBEX in October.
 Between all of that, I can’t wait to see what life has prepared for me.

-Follow my travel journeys on Facebook.
+Follow my other travel adventures on Facebook.